madskristensen/BasicEssentials/README.md

 ---------------------------------------

 An extension pack for Visual Studio 2019 containing extensions no developer should be without.
+These extensions will add important functionality that will make you more productive and a happier developer.

 ## Extensions